TUBAF-IfI-LiaScript/VL_Robotik/03_Control/03_Praktikum.md

 time.sleep(2)
 watchdog.reset()
-print("Watchdog was reseted, we have to wait 3 seconds now")
+print("Watchdog was reseted after 2 seconds, we have to wait 3 seconds now")
 ```
 @LIA.python3